lgbt-foundation/whitepaper/whitepaper.md

 #### Establish A Global Currency

 Today, the pink economy is most visible in endemic businesses such as gay bars, LGBT cruises, or dedicated fashion stores, and digital businesses are confined to a handful of LGBT apps and services such as Grindr, Hornet, or Her.
-A global LGBT-centric currency would help to empower and connect LGBT businesses around the world, establish an economic identity and shared infrastructure, provide protection and support in countries that still suppress LGBT rights and enable the pink economy to not only grow faster, but also give back to the community and support LGBT rights globally.
+A global LGBT-centric digital asset would help to empower and connect LGBT businesses around the world, establish an economic identity and shared infrastructure, provide protection and support in countries that still suppress LGBT rights and enable the pink economy to not only grow faster, but also give back to the community and support LGBT rights globally.

-> **A global LGBT-centric currency would help to empower and connect LGBT businesses around the world**
+> **A global LGBT-centric digital asset would help to empower and connect LGBT businesses around the world**

 This is especially important for a community that crosses borders in a literal and metaphorical sense.
-Instead of relying on existing payment methods, by establishing the LGBT Token as a global currency, the LGBT Foundation can define how fees and increased circulation can be used to help the LGBT community.
+Instead of relying on existing payment methods, by establishing the LGBT Token as a global digital asset, the LGBT Foundation can define how fees and increased circulation can be used to help the LGBT community.

 Payment Method | Fee Structure | Rewards
 -------------- | ------------- | -------